BeyondQuality/beyondquality/research/public_speaking.md

 Marko Rytkonen: When you create talk you really need to think it.
 Not just the content, but also on how to say the things.
 The same is when you publish a book.

+Richard Bradshaw: The act of creating a conference talks, significantly helps you understand your own learning and journey.

 ### 6. Fixing social awkwardness and increasing self/confidence